What is Poka-Yoke?

 The Toyota Production System, later renamed “Lean” by the researchers at MIT, based heavily on the teaching of W.Edwards Deming.
 He had travelled to Japan and impacted the country’s industries profoundly.

 Deming explained how when someone is watching a production line and inspecting items for quality, by the time they have found the cause of a defect, the damage has already been done and a cost was incurred.
+In line with the Rule of Ten, every time an erroneous part gets through a quality assurance step undetected, the cost of fixing it increases tenfold.
 It is therefore far better to make sure that defects don’t make it to production in the first place, by preventing, fixing, and drawing attention to errors as they happen in real-time.

 What does Poka-Yoke look like in real life?

 We have grown so accustomed to many error-proofing practices that we don’t even notice them.
 But think back to a few years ago - it was not uncommon to fill out an entire form, hit submit, and be told that you had filled it out incorrectly, and had to start from scratch.
 Now, built-in mechanisms follow our edits in real-time, to tell us whether each field is filled correctly or not.
 Better still, sometimes the field is presented in such a way, for example as a date format, that you have no choice but to fill it out correctly the first time!

 Other examples include having to put a car’s automatic transmission into “park” before starting the engine, to avoid uncontrolled movements of the car, elevator doors not closing, when an obstacle is detected in the doorway, overflow outlets in sinks and bathtubs preventing flooding and so on.